Skip to main content

 • The number under the extensions folder is the corresponding Next Design version.
 The extension binaries to be distributed will be placed in that subfolder.

-Publishing the package
+Publishing a package

-1. Add package sources.
+1. Add a package source.

-• Click File menu > Packages to open the Packages dialog.
+• Click [File] menu > [Packages] to open the [Packages] dialog.

 Copy the built nupkg file to the package source folder.